kozubb/cypress_js/README.md

 This project demonstrates an end-to-end (E2E) testing framework using **Cypress** with **JavaScript**.
 It includes automated tests for:

-- **Frontend testing**: login, registration, and product purchase process.
+- **Frontend testing**: login, registration, adding products behaviour and product purchase process.
 - **API testing**: testing GET, POST, PUT, and DELETE requests.
 - **Cross-browser testing**: tests are run on **Chrome**.
 - **CI/CD pipeline**: integrated fully with **GitHub Actions**, including test execution and reporting.